-- Get help and advice immediately from a solicitor or an advice agency. - .
-Help yourself and the court by filling in the defence form and coming to the hearing to make sure the court knows all the facts.
+- Get help and advice immediately from a solicitor or an advice agency. - Help yourself and the court by filling in the defence form and coming to the hearing to make sure the court knows all the facts.

+Defendant's name and address for service

-Persons unknown Occupying the land and buildings known as The Old Schools, The Senate House and Senate House Yard, Cambridge, CB2 1TS Court fee 355.00 Legal representative's costs 77.00 Total amount 432.00 r Old Schools, The Senate House nate House Yard, Cambridge, Old Schools, The Senate House Legal representative's costs nate House Yard, Cambridge, Total amount
+Occupying the land and buildings known as The Old Schools, The Senate House and Senate House Yard, Cambridge, CB2 1TS

+Total amount 432.00

+Legal representative's costs 77.00

+Court fee 355.00

-Issue date 11.3
+Issue date 11.
+3